• Sati

 3. Years of schooling

-Note: In our analysis, Niger, Mali, and Chad had high rates of adolescent pregnancy and high rates of the factors mentioned above.
+Observation: In our analysis, Niger, Mali, and Chad had high rates of adolescent pregnancy along with high rates of the factors mentioned above.

 1. Child marriage contributes to adolescent pregnancy

-Girls subject to child marriage typically come from backgrounds with limited education and reside in impoverished, rural areas.
+Girls subjected to child marriage typically come from backgrounds with limited education and reside in impoverished, rural areas.

-In some cases, families in poverty marry off their daughters to receive dowries.
+In some cases, families marry off their daughters to secure dowries.

-Within these marriages, early pregnancies often result from familial or spousal pressure to start families or demonstrate reproductive potential.
+Once married, they face familial or spousal pressure to start families or demonstrate reproductive potential, resulting in early pregnancies.

-2. There’s a correlation between a country’s poverty rate and adolescent pregnancy rate
+2. There’s a link between poverty and adolescent pregnancy

-NIH studies uncovered a relationship between poverty and coerced sexual relations with older men as a means for adolescents to meet their basic financial needs.
+NIH studies also reveal that poverty drives some girls into coerced sexual relationships with older men to meet basic financial needs.

-Research also found that some adolescent girls intentionally become pregnant to receive government support grants intended for teenage mothers.
+Other research found that some girls may intentionally become pregnant to access government support grants targeted at teenage mothers.

-3. Lower levels of education are associated with adolescent pregnancies
+3. Lower levels of education are associated with adolescent pregnancy

-Adolescents with higher levels of education are more likely to delay the onset of sexual relations and marriage.
-They tend to be more informed about their rights, reproductive health, timing of marriage, and pregnancy.
+Adolescents with higher levels of education are more likely to delay sexual activity and marriage.
+They tend to be more informed about their rights, reproductive health, and the importance of timing marriage and childbirth.

 Sexually Transmitted Infections (STIs), HIV, and Cancer

-Over 30 bacteria, viruses, and parasites are transmitted sexually, with some also passing from mother to child during pregnancy, childbirth, and breastfeeding.
+Over 30 bacteria, viruses, and parasites can be transmitted sexually, with some also passed from mother to child during pregnancy, childbirth, or breastfeeding.

-8 pathogens are linked to the greatest incidence of STIs.
+8 pathogens are linked to the majority of STI cases:

 The African woman’s experience with STIs is characterized by late diagnosis and treatment.
 When untreated, curable infections can lead to infertility, cancer, and other complications, as well as increased vulnerability to HIV.

-Below, we dig deeper into HIV and cervical cancer, two diseases that take major tolls on African women.
+Below, we take a closer look at HIV and cervical cancer, two diseases that take a huge toll on African women.

 HIV

-In 1987, the first antiretroviral (ARV) drug to treat HIV/AIDS was the most expensive drug in history, costing a patient $10,000/year.
+But this progress was hard-fought.
+The first ARV drug was the most expensive drug in history, costing a patient $10,000/year.

-In 1988, at the International AIDS Conference in Stockholm, there was debate about how to ensure people in developing countries could access the treatment.
+In 1988, at the International AIDS Conference in Stockholm, debates arose about how to make treatment accessible in developing countries.
 It was considered far too expensive for resource-limited settings.

-Women and girls (ages 15+) account for 62% of all people living with HIV in Sub-Saharan Africa.
+Women and girls (ages 15+) account for 62% of all people living with HIV in Sub-Saharan Africa, with young women infected almost 10 years earlier than their male counterparts.

 1. Biological risk factors: